vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/03_THE_FIRST_ORDEAL.md

 his fellowship in the Elphinstone College, did not escape suspicion.
 The impression of the two upheavels of 1857 and 1876 on the mind of Mr. Tilak was in inverse proportion to their magnitude and importance.
-The former was an incident which hap- pened when he was quite a baby and so the impres- sion which he formed concerning it in his boyhood was necessarily hazy.
+The former was an incident which hap###pened when he was quite a baby and so the impres###sion which he formed concerning it in his boyhood was necessarily hazy.
 In the case of the latter, our hero was a full-fledged gentleman, well-armed and equipped with knowledge and reason.
 He saw how